cseelye/rpi-nginx-uwsgi-flask/README.md

 * nginx is only set up to serve SSL on port 443; if you want insecure serving look elsewhere.

 ### Building on Raspberri Pi
-This image is set up for building on an x86_64 machine or automated building on dockerhub, so it will not build out of the box on a Raspberry Pi !
+This image is set up for building on an x86_64 machine or automated building on dockerhub, so it will not build out of the box on a Raspberry Pi!
 Use these commands to backup the dockerfile and then modify it to build on a Pi:

 ```Shell
 cp Dockerfile Dockerfile.x86_64